christofmuc/KnobKraft-orm/README.md

 which will produce a launchable application in a folder called `KnobKraftOrm.app`.

-Should you get an error about the required ICU libraries not being found check the CMakeLists.txt file which sets a variable called ´ICU_ROOT´ current to ´/opt/homebrew/Cellar/icu4c/74.2´.
-Check this is still correct, else fix the path.
+Should you get an error about the required ICU libraries not being found edit the CMakeLists.txt file, where it sets a variable called ´ICU_ROOT´.

 Use this to find out the install directory of your ICU library: